-Kate Crellin (she/her) is a vocalist, educator, composer/arranger, and conductor.
+Kate Crellin (she/her) is a vocalist, educator, composer & conductor.

 In 2020, Kate graduated top of her class with a Masters in Choral Music from the University of Cambridge (Queens' College).
 At Cambridge, Kate sang with the Queens' College Chapel Choir, Selwyn Jazz Big Band, and conducted throughout the university with Stephen Layton, Graham Ross, Ralph Allwood, Voces8, and more.